Platon et Socrate : quelles différences et divergences personnelles, philosophiques, politiques et sociales

 Geographical Basis of History.

 Contrasted with the universality of the moral Whole and with the unity of that individuality which is its active principle, the natural connection that helps to produce the Spirit of a People, appears an extrinsic element; but inasmuch as we must regard it as the ground on which that Spirit plays its part, it is an essential and necessary basis.
-We began with the assertion that, in the History of the World, the Idea (...) -
+We began with the assertion that, in the History of the World, the Idea of (…) -